 If you do not have one, you must apply for a National Insurance number if you plan to work, apply for a student loan or claim benefits.
 You can only apply once you’re in the UK.

 If you’re applying for benefits or a student loan

 You can apply for a National Insurance number as part of your application for benefits or a student loan.

-You will not need to call the National Insurance number application line but you might need to attend a National Insurance number interview at Jobcentre Plus (or a processing centre if you’re in Northern Ireland).
+You will not need to call the National Insurance number application line.
+But you might need to attend an interview at Jobcentre Plus (or a processing centre if you’re in Northern Ireland).

 How to apply

 To apply for a National Insurance number you must: